 After spending a week in Beijing, these garlic cloves remain near the top of my list of the most visually striking foods I ate or saw.
 And let me tell you my epicurean senses were bombarded and shook up for the entire week.

 This first China post is all about food, foodporn to be exact.
 Not a lot of pretty restaurant dishes here, I hit the small streets and snack stands hard.
+Some of the best Chinese eats are cheap.
 Enjoy, salivate and be freaked out (some will I am sure) by the foodie visual show ahead.

 A variety of delicious jiaozi (dumplings)